benlubas/neorg-se/README.md

 # neorg-se

 > [!WARNING]
 > This is a Work in Progress.
-Nothing is working right now, I'm still experimenting with this idea.
+Some things are working, but I'm still experimenting with this idea.
+> Everything is subject to change.

 Search text file content via the [Tantivy](https://github.com/quickwit-oss/tantivy) search engine, all within Neovim.